theory/justatheory/content/post/postgres/rfc-pgxn-metadata-sketch.md

     able to parse either one, especially with the spec version to differentiate.
 *   Uniqueness of `package` and relationship to `name`
+*   PGXN has `maintainer`; is it really worth pluralizing it?
+Maybe we don't need it at all, given repository and issue links.

 ### Artifacts